black vhs tape

 three vhs

 For example, GreenDisk offers recycling bins designed specifically for electronics recycling that you can fill up with videotapes, VHS players, laptops, CDs, cell phones, vintage camcorders, and all sorts of other electronics that contain magnetic tape, lithium-ion batteries, and other materials that are harmful to the environment.
+You can order a prepaid box or pack and ship your own.
+Costs vary, but the most common option is a $120 prepaid bin for up to 100 pounds of e-waste.

 If these aren’t viable options for you, no worries!
 You can also think about other methods for how to dispose of old VHS tapes like reuse, donating, or repurposing.